echoldman/mmrc/README.md

 # MMRC - Main Method Renderer Call

-mmrc is used to conveniently call methods/functions of the main process from within Electron's rendering process. mmrc uses asynchronous messages between the main/rendering feeds, without the potential problems associated with using remote.
-[The Chinese document is here](https://github.com/echoldman/mmrc/blob/main/README-zh_CN.md)
+mmrc is used to conveniently call methods/functions of the main process from within Electron's rendering process. mmrc uses asynchronous messages between the main/rendering feeds, without the potential problems associated with using remote. [中文文档在这里](https://github.com/echoldman/mmrc/blob/main/README-zh_CN.md)

 ## Install